Jerez de la Frontera railway station

 Jerez de la Frontera railway station, is the main railway station of the Spanish city of Jerez de la Frontera, Andalusia.
-It opened in 1854 and served over 1.9 million passengers in 2018, of which 592,000 were Cercanías Cádiz passengers.
+It opened in 1854 and served over 1.9 million passengers in 2024, a figure similar to 2018, a year in which 592,000 of whom were Cercanías Cádiz passengers.

 Services

 Alvia services use the Madrid–Seville high-speed rail line as far as Seville-Santa Justa, and switches to the conventional rail network to serve Jerez and finally Cádiz, and one Media Distancia service between Cádiz and Jaén calls at Jerez.
 The Cercanías Cádiz commuter rail line also serves the station.